-exercise as Figure 7 in Acemoglu and Restrepo (2022), focusing on the exposure measure that distinguishes between easy and hard tasks.
-As in that paper, productivity effects are (by construction) uniform across groups, and there is also not much inequality generated by the cross-industry shifts shown in the second panel.
+that paper, productivity effects are (by construction) uniform across groups, and there is also not much inequality generated by the cross-industry shifts shown in the second panel.
 The third panel confirms that AI's direct effects are more equally distributed across demographic groups and throughout the wage distribution.
 In contrast to the findings in Acemoglu and Restrepo (2022), ripple effects do not change the inequality patterns by much, largely because the direct effects are already fairly equally distributed.
-Figure 2 also indicates that there is a lot of variability in the experience of low-education groups-and this is the reason why the between-group standard deviation of log wages increases, as noted above.
-Figure ?? explores this issue further by depicting the real wage changes of finer groupings, distinguished by gender, by education and by white and native-born status versus the rest.
+Figure 2 also indicates that there is a lot of variability in the experience of low-education groups - and this is the reason why the between-group standard deviation of log wages increases, as noted above.
+Figure 3 explores this issue further by depicting the real wage changes of finer groupings, distinguished by gender, by education and by white and native-born status versus the rest.
 It reveals that low-education women, especially white, native-born low-education women, are likely to experience declines in real wages as a result of AI.

 Overall, this exercise suggests that the inequality consequences of AI will not be as adverse as pre-AI automation, because AI exposure is more equally distributed across demographic groups.
 Nevertheless, there is no evidence that AI will reduce inequality, as some are forecasting.
 Rather, my analysis suggests that it may have a small positive effect on overall (between-group) inequality and reduce the real earnings of low-education women.
-It will also further widen the gap between capital and labor income.
+It will also further widen the gap between capital and labour income.